Board of Directors

 Mr Harstad is a shareholder in, and represent the investment company Optimizer Invest Ltd., the Company’s second largest shareholder (11.5%).
 Mr Harstad is a partner and co-founder in Optimizer Invest Ltd. He has a long background within iGaming and has previously held positions as Legal Counsel at Betsson AB (publ) and General Counsel at Betsafe.com.
 Mr Harstad has a Masters of Law degree and has for several years been working with M&A and Banking and Finance at the Swedish law firm Mannheimer and Swartling.

 Mr Kjetil Myrlid Aasen

 Mr Aasen is a shareholder in, and represent Bryggen Holding AS, the Company’s largest shareholder (13.2%).
-Privately, Mr. Aasen hold an additional 0.6%.
+Privately, Mr. Aasen holds an additional 0.6%.
 Mr Aasen graduated from the University of Bergen with a master’s degree in Statistics.
-He is now a private investor and has previously worked in the sport betting and iGaming industry through own companies.
+He is now a private investor and has previously worked in the sports betting and iGaming industry through own companies.
 Mr Aasen has previously been the CEO and board member in GiG.

 Mr Kjetil Andreas Garstad